SoftBank's Son hopes 'winged unicorns' can save crumbling tech empire

 "The exception is WeWork."

-(This story refiles to fix capital letter in SoftBank in headline)
+(This story corrects to fix capital letter in SoftBank in headline)

 (Reporting by Sam Nussey; Editing by David Dolan and Jane Merriman)